Educator Diversity - University of Houston

 The Community Teacher Equity Development (CTED) program partners with school districts and organizations to help paraprofessionals, substitute teachers, other school staff, parents and community members become certified teachers.

-This specialized program works to prepare culturally and equity-focused educators who:
+This program works to prepare educators who:

-• effectively teach and reach K-12 students;
+• effectively teach K-12 students across various cultural backgrounds;

-• engage and partner with parents; and
+• engage constructively with parents and guardians; and

 Questions?
 Contact cted@cougarnet.uh.edu